Vote 'Yes' for a stronger, purpose driven bank for the future.

 Merger FAQs

 We understand that the proposal to merge with Teachers Mutual Bank Limited may cause uncertainty, so below please find answers to some questions that you may have.
-If you have more questions about the proposed merger, please contact us at merger@australianmutual.bank.
+If you have more questions about the proposed Merger, please contact us at merger@australianmutual.bank.

 Success in the banking sector is dependent on the ability to rapidly adapt, meet evolving customer expectations, and new regulatory demands.
 Smaller organisations can be at a disadvantage in keeping pace with required investment in frequent and complex technology advancements.